 She is a graduate of the Pacific Northwest Film Scoring Program under the direction of two-time Emmy winner Hummie Mann.
 Further studies in composition include Jazz Ensemble, Orchestration and Contemporary Writing Techniques, Berklee School of Music online program.

 Avant has won awards for her music and is a four-time Nominee in the Hollywood Music in Media Awards.
+She is a 2022 Global Music Awards Silver Medal Awardee and Semi-Finalist in The American Prize Competition 2022.
 Avant’s Tributum for Celtic Bagpipes and Orchestra won the 13th Annual Independent Music Vox Populi Award for Best Instrumental Song.
 Her music embraces thematic and rhythmic intentions often reflecting her Latin heritage, encompassing her passion for classical, jazz, world and ethnic music.
 She has collaborated with Indie Filmmakers throughout the U.S. creating soundtracks for documentary, feature, animation and short films.
 She has been commissioned by Composers and Schools in Concert and has composed music for Burmer Music Productions LLC for concert premiers with the Northwest Sinfonia Orchestra.
 Avant’s concert music has been performed Internationally and throughout the United States and her music can e heard on CD compilations and digital platforms, Spotify, Apple, Amazon music.

 Avant resides in Seattle with her husband Walt and their Nova Scotia Duck Tolling Retriever, Piper.